 c.
 Gender-Based Discrimination

 Sex-Based Discrimination refers to sexual harassment, sexual violence, differential treatment, and gender-based harassment because of a person’s perceived sex.
 This occurs because someone is or is perceived to be male, female, lesbian, gay, bisexual, transgender, or because of their gender identity or gender expression.
-This discrimination may include treating someone less favorably because that person does not conform with perceived sex-stereotypes.
+This discrimination may include treating someone less favorably because that person does not conform with perceived gender-stereotypes.

 d.
 Sexual Assault

 Forcible sex offenses include any sexual act directed at another person that is forcible and/or against that person’s will.
 Force includes physical force, violence, threat, intimidation, or coercion.
 This also includes situations where the other person is incapable of giving consent regardless of whether the act was forcible or against the person’s will.
 A person may be incapable of giving consent due to the person’s temporary or permanent mental or physical incapacity or because of the person’s youth or minor status.
 Furthermore, a forcible sex offense includes the forcing or otherwise requiring another person to perform one of the acts listed below, using objects, or fondling someone against the person’s will.